Adamouization/HTTP-Web-Server/README.md

 `java AlignText <file_name> <line_length> [option]`

 where:
-* `document_root` is the path to the Plain Text file to wrap and align.
+* `document_root` is the root directory from which the server will serve documents.
-* `port_number` is the desired length of the line for wrapping the text.
+* `port_number` is the port on which the server will listen.

 Example: `java WebServerMain ../www 12345`